lacodix/laravel-model-filter/docs/advanced-usage/filter-parameters.md

 All this methods should be self explaining.
 In your own filter classes you can create more methods like this and you just need to return itself.

+All Filters are "makeable" - so you can always use Filter::make($arguments...) instead of new Filter($arguments)

 ## Use Base Filters Immediate